This page contains affiliate links. For more information please read my Disclosure Policy.

 - Pumpkin Spice Cheesecake Dip from Strawberry Blondie Kitchen

-- Pumpkin Puree – I used canned here since I’m baking these before I can get fresh pumpkin.
-But you’re welcome to use homemade pumpkin puree, just make sure it’s well drained.
+- Pumpkin Puree – I used canned here, but you’re welcome to use homemade pumpkin puree, just make sure it’s well drained.

 - Oil – I’ve always found a neutral oil like Canola or Vegetable oil works best with pumpkin recipes.